Cq8jx/VJU-Project/University Regulations/README.md

 # University Regulations Archive

 This directory organizes regulatory documents relevant to VJU operations.
-Materials are grouped by issuing body to make it easier to locate applicable policies and procedural guidance.
+Materials are now grouped by language so that the desired working copy can be opened directly, regardless of issuing body.

 ## Structure

-- **MOET** – Circulars from Vietnam's Ministry of Education and Training that govern national admission, training, and curriculum standards for undergraduate, master's, and doctoral programs.
-Key documents include the 2021 circulars on undergraduate training (`BGDĐT-TT-08-2021`), master's admissions and training (`BGDĐT-TT-23-2021`), and doctoral admissions and training (`BGDĐT-TT-18-2021`), each available in Vietnamese, English, and Japanese translations alongside the official PDFs.
+- **English/** – English translations and guidance notes for MOET circulars, VNU decisions, and VJU procedures.
+Typical examples include `BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md` and `DHVN-HD-483 Guidelines for Practical Internships and Internship Topics.md`.
-- **VNU** – Decisions issued by Vietnam National University, Hanoi that define university-wide regulations such as the 2022 undergraduate training framework (`ĐHQGHN-QĐ-3626`), master's training regulations (`ĐHQGHN-QĐ-3636`), doctoral training regulations (`ĐHQGHN-QĐ-3638`), and diploma management policies (`ĐHQGHN-QĐ-4455`).
-Documents are provided in Vietnamese originals, English translations, and Japanese translations when available, plus the promulgating decision PDFs.
+- **Japanese/** – Japanese localizations used for faculty and administrative reference.
+Files retain official numbering (e.g., `DHQGHN-QD-3626 学部教育に関する規則.md`, `DHVN-TB-911 外国語証明書提出通知 VJU2024.md`).
-- **VJU** – Vietnam Japan University guidance notes, notices, and templates that supplement national and VNU regulations.
-These include instructions on foreign language certificate submissions (`ĐHVN-TB-984`, `ĐHVN-TB-1010`, `ĐHVN-TB-911`), thesis and graduation project organization (`ĐHVN-HD-1534`), internship guidance (`ĐHVN-HD-483`), academic advising regulations (`ĐHVN-QĐ-473`), and forms such as JLPT authorization letters and annex templates in both Vietnamese and English.
-The `Original` subdirectory stores the authoritative PDFs and editable `.docx` templates together for quick access while language-specific folders provide translations and localized guidance.
+- **Vietnamese/** – Vietnamese originals or OCR-converted texts (`*_source.md`).
+These mirror the wording of promulgated decisions and circulars, preserving diacritics and official terminology.
--   *Note:* Vietnamese template filenames keep the official `ĐHVN` prefix.
-Earlier glob-based moves that targeted only `DHVN-*` skipped these diacritic-prefixed files, leaving them behind in the legacy `pdf` directory.
-The files have now been migrated manually into `Original`, and the redundant `pdf` folder has been removed.
+- **Source/** – Authoritative PDFs, DOC/DOCX templates, and other non-Markdown assets.
+File names align with the corresponding Markdown so each bundle stays together.

 ## Usage tips

-- Use the Vietnamese filenames (prefixed with `ĐHQGHN` or `BGDĐT`) to cross-reference official decision or circular numbers.
+- Use the Vietnamese filenames (prefixed with `ĐHQGHN`, `BGDĐT`, `ĐHVN`, etc.) when cross-referencing decision numbers with official gazettes.
-- When working with bilingual resources, refer to the English or Japanese Markdown summaries for quick reference before consulting the authoritative PDF.
+- For bilingual work, start with the English or Japanese Markdown files, then consult the matching PDF in `Source/` for the signed original or template.
-- Templates and appendices in the VJU subfolder are provided in editable formats (`.docx`) and supporting PDFs to streamline administrative workflows.
+- When adding new documents, drop Markdown into the appropriate language folder and place supporting PDFs or editable templates into `Source/` to keep the archive consistent.